-Twenty-four hours prior to lentiviral transduction, Hep3B hepatoma cells and primary cMSCs were each seeded at a density of 2×10^5 cells per well in 24-well tissue culture plates in 150 μl of complete DMEM media (Hep3B) or custom MSC media (cMSCs).
-Viral transduction was carried out by adding concentrated lentivirus particles dropwise to each well.
-Twenty-four hours post transduction, the culture media was topped up to 250 μl.
-The cells were then incubated at 37°C in 5% CO2 for 5-30 days depending on the experiment.
-For the time course and the promoter comparison experiments, 50 μl of supernatant was collected and 50 μl of fresh media was added every 24 h post transduction.
-At the end of the experiment, 120 h post transduction for cMSCs and 72 h for Hep3B cells, the cells were harvested and GFP expression was analysed by flow cytometry (FACSCalibur; BD Biosciences, San Jose, CA, USA).
-For the longterm cell culture assay, the first sample (250 μl supernatant) and cells were collected at 72 h post transduction, and then at days 14 and 21.
-The cells were passaged (1:2) and cultured in 250 μl of fresh media every 7 days.
+24 hours prior to lentiviral transduction Hep3B hepatoma cellsand primary cMSCs were each seeded at a density of 2 x 10 cells per well in 24 well tissue culture plates.in 150μl of complete DMEM media (Hep3B) or custom MSC media (cMSCs),.
+Viral transduction was carried out by adding concentrated lentivirus particles drop-wise to each well.
+Twenty-four hours post transduction the culture media was topped up to 250μl.
+The cells were then incubated at 37°C in 5% CO2 for 5 -30 days depending on the experiment.
+For the time course and the promoter comparison experiments 50μl of supernatant was collected and 50μl fresh media was added every 24 hours post transduction.
+At the end of the experiment, 120 hours post transduction for cMSCs and 72 hours for Hep3B cells, the cells were harvested and GFP expression was analysed by flow cytometry (BD FACSCalibur).
+For the long term cell culture assay, the first sample (250μl supernatant) and cells were collected at 72 hours post transduction, then at days 14 and 21.
+The cells were passaged (1:2) and cultured in fresh 250μl of fresh media every 7 days.

-2.5 | Flow cytometry
+Flow cytometry

-A FACSCalibur flow cytometer (BD Biosciences) fitted with an argonion (488 nm) and red diode laser (635 nm) capable of four channels of fluorescent detection was used to carry out flow cytometry analysis in the present study.
-Acquired data were analysed using FlowJo software (Tree Star Inc, Ashland, OR, USA).
-Where GFP was the fluorochrome to be detected, cells were washed twice with PBS and resuspended in either 300 μ l of PBS for immediate analysis or 300 μ l of 1% paraformaldehyde and stored at 4° C in the dark until data acquisition and analysis could be performed.
+A FACSCalibur flow cytometer (BD Biosciences, San Jose, CA) fitted with an argon-ion (488nm) and red diode laser (635nm) capable of four channels of fluorescent detection was used to carry out flow cytometry analysis in this study.
+Acquired data was analysed using FlowJo software (Tree Star Inc, Ashland, OR).
+Where GFP was the fluorochrome to be detected, cells were washed twice with PBS and re-suspended in either 300μl of PBS for immediate analysis or 300μl of 1% paraformaldehyde and stored at 4°C in the dark until data acquisition and analysis could be performed.